 Problem Overview

-The problems: People want to clear second-hand items that are still in good condition, but they do not know where to start.
+People would like to clear second-hand items but don’t know where to start.
 It is hard to find a low-effort and trustworthy way to choose the right route or shop that can handle the item within a deadline and still give an acceptable result.

 User research